 Yaw Agyekum and Akua Nyarko Graduate Fellowship

 The Yaw Agyekum and Akua Nyarko Fellowship provides a $500 stipend to an African woman in a graduate program who is conducting research in Development Economics.
-The scholarship was established in memory of Mr. Yaw Agyekum and Ms. Akua Nyarko, parents of Kwabena Gyimah-Brempong.
+The scholarship was established in memory of Mr. Yaw Agyekum and Ms. Akua Nyarko, parents of Professor Kwabena Gyimah-Brempong.
 Kwabena is a key supporter of AAAWE and has mentored many African women economists.